 Courtney Watford, M.A., Ed.S., CAC-P, LPC, Chief Mental Health Counselor, Child and Adolescent Program Director, Cherokee Mental Health Center

-Instructional Modules for Professional learning Responding to Opportunities and Valuing Educators (IMPROVE) (School of Education)
+Instructional Modules for Professional learning Responding to Opportunities and Valuing Educators (IMPROVE) (College of Education)

 Instructional Modules for Professional learning Responding to Opportunities and Valuing Educators (IMPROVE) is a peer-reviewed virtual professional development resource.
 Modules within the resource are collaboratively authored by candidates in their final semester of coursework in the EdD in Curriculum & Instruction at Gardner-Webb University and promote positive, data-informed, sustainable change in instructional practices or organizational structures to improve student learning at the K-12 level and beyond.

 The learning cycle featured in the modules in this resource is based on the STAR Legacy Cycle developed by the IRIS Center (2013); http://iris.peabody.vanderbilt.edu/) and based on the work of Dr. John Branford and colleagues (National Research Council, 2000).

 The Gardner-Webb Review is an annual undergraduate research publication sponsored by the Life of the Scholar.
 This publication encourages and showcases Gardner-Webb University undergraduate scholarship in all disciplines.
 This journal further strives to foster interaction in philosophy, practice, theory, and research, as well as present topical and contemporary issues to stimulate other theorists and scholars.